Hashish: Manufacturing processes

 Morocco has been the major hashish producer globally with €10.8 billion earned from Moroccan resin in 2004, but some so-called "Moroccan" may actually be European-made.
 The income for the farmers was around €325 million in 2005.
 While the overall number of plants and areas shrank in size, the introduction of more potent hybrid plants produced a high resin rate.
-The range of resin produced is estimated between 3800 and 9500 tonnes in 2005.
+The amount of resin produced is estimated to range between 3,800 and 9,500 tonnes in 2005.

 The largest producer today is Afghanistan, however studies suggest there is a "hashish revival" in Morocco.
+Solventless Rosin Method was discovered by Phil Salazar in 2015.
+Rosin is created by pressing Cannabis Flower, Dry sift, or Ice water hash in between parchment paper using a pneumatic or hydraulic press with heated plates to create force and pressure to expel the oil from the product.
+The moisture present in the flower, Dry Sift, or ice water hash will create steam pressure and force the oil from the source creating a solventless hash product.